wallabag/wallabag/en/developer/testsuite.md

 To launch wallabag testsuite, you need to have [ant](http://ant.apache.org) installed.

-Then, execute the `make test` command, which will first populate the test database with fixtures and then run the tests.
+Then, install dependencies using `composer install` and execute the `make test` command, which will first populate the test database with fixtures and then run the tests.